What is attending?

 Attending means really tuning in to whatever your child is saying and doing.
 It also involves using eye contact and open body language to let your child know that you’re paying attention.

 Along with active listening and descriptive praise, attending is a way for parents and carers to strengthen their relationships with children.

-How attending works
+How attention and attending works

 Tuning into your child shows her that she’s important and that what she cares about is important.
 That builds her confidence, and makes her open to exploring new ideas and interests.

 Using attention like this also shows children that good behaviour attracts positive interest.
 This makes for more smiles on all sides.
 Your child hates upsetting you, and feels happier when he can see that you’re happy.

 You can also use positive attention to encourage good behaviour.

 - praise – for example, ‘Good sharing, Kezia’